Last Updated on June 29, 2023 by Snorkel Ken

 Get the Best Price on Amazon Below!

-*Public water sources like water fountains.
+- Public water sources like water fountains.
 But who has had their lips on that thing?
-Who spit in it?
+Who spits in it?
 There’s probably gum in it too.
 (Yuck)

-*Pack water bottles on ice into a heavy cooler; especially if you traveling in a group.
+- Pack water bottles on ice into a heavy cooler; especially if you travel in a group.